HackYourFuture/Node.js/README.md

 * A github account.
 Sign up here [GitHub](https://github.com)

-* Git installed on your labtop All installers are here: [Git SCM](https://git-scm.com/downloads).
+* Git installed on your laptop All installers are here: [Git SCM](https://git-scm.com/downloads).
 If you are running Linux you can also install by using the package manager of your distribution.

 * A working knowledge of using git.
 Here is a short tutorial [Digital Ocean Git tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-git-effectively).
 Here is a cheat sheet.
 Print out and keep next to you :-) [Git cheat sheet](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf).
 If you want to deep dive you can get this free book [Pro-Git](https://progit2.s3.amazonaws.com/en/2016-03-22-f3531/progit-en.1084.pdf).